esmero/archipelago-documentation/docs/ami_update.md

     - optional
     - on the final 'Process' tab of your AMI Update Set Configuration, if the "Do not touch existing files" option is checked, then existing files will be left untouched.
 It is recommended to always keep this option checked if you are targeting only Metadata updates.

-2. You should be familiar with the basic mechanics of AMI Set Configuration noted in [Steps 1-6, here](AMIviaSpreadsheets.md#step-1-plugin-selection).
+2. You should be familiar with the basic mechanics of AMI Set Configuration noted in [Steps 1-6](AMIviaSpreadsheets.md#step-1-plugin-selection).

-3. For all Update operations, it is strongly recommended to create a small test batch CSV referencing one to two/three ADOs to test the execution of your desired Update actions on before running your larger Update Sets.
+3. For all Update operations, it is strongly recommended to both:

+- Create a small test batch CSV referencing one to two/three ADOs to test the execution of your desired Update actions on before running your larger Update Sets.
 There is no 'Undo' or 'Revert Changes' button.
+- Use the 'Export Archipelago Digital Objects to CSV content item' Action available on the main `Content` page and the `Find and Replace` page menus to generate a CSV of your non-modified objects.

 ## Data Transformation Options for AMI Update Sets